sunzhyng/dump/README.md

 # Dump Readme

-This project includes some ideas and instances of user/permission/cms.
+This project includes some ideas and instances.

 * User & permission
 * CMS